ayushkumar-25/calculator/README.md

 # calculator
-Simple using HTML and CSS
+Simple application using HTML and CSS